nrs-org/novelslop/content/vol_01/chap_04.typ

   sports club had morning routine, while the cultural ones were mostly active after school.
 Hence, she would probably find nothing if she went to check on the cultural clubs right now.
-Yeah, that was totally not an excuse she made for herself in order to avoid walking to the fifth floor of the main building.
+Yeah, that was totally not an excuse she made for herself in order to avoid walking to the fifth floor at all.

   The first place Mona visited was the football grounds, which were surrounded by running tracks.
 By the looks of things, it seemed that this place was home to the boy soccer team and a girl Track & Field team.

-  The stadium boasted itself as an internationally standard-compliant facility, and with many major sport events being hosted here.
-Though, it was quite overshadowed by a stadium of a neighboring high school, which did have quite a focus on sports and extracurricular activities, unlike Misuzu High School.
+  The stadium boasted itself as an internationally standard-compliant facility, hosting many major sport events.
+Though, it was quite overshadowed by a stadium of a neighboring high school, which unlike Misuzu, took its pride on sports and extracurricular activities.

-  The boys were mainly practicing on an area roughly a quarter of the field, while the girls team seemed to... not really be a team, as there was only a girl there.
-She was running laps around the track fields.
+  The boys were mainly practicing on an area roughly a quarter of the field, while the girls team seemed to... not really be a team, as there was only a girl there, running laps around the track fields.

   The looks of her reminded Mona of her own sister, who did this type of training every day without skipping.